Qatar Airways Buys 25% Stake In Virgin Australia: Genius & Sneaky

 Don’t like the bilateral agreements a country is giving you?
 Just buy an airline there, and all your problems will be solved! 😉

-In all honesty, the Australian government hasn’t been acting in the best interest of consumers, by allowing Qantas to have such a dominant position in the country, all while protecting the company’s joint venture with Emirates, and blocking competitors from expanding.
+In all honesty, for years, the Australian government wasn’t acting in the best interest of consumers, by allowing Qantas to have such a dominant position in the country, all while protecting the company’s joint venture with Emirates, and blocking competitors from expanding.

 It’s just absurd that Emirates and Etihad are allowed to operate 7x as many flights to the four biggest airports in Australia as Qatar Airways.
 With Australia’s government being unwilling to change its stance, Qatar Airways is now being creative with expanding service to the country.

-One thing is for sure — this arrangement would be hugely beneficial to the Australian traveling public.
-Currently Australia essentially has one global carrier, while this would add a second competitor, giving some much needed competition to Qantas and Emirates.
+This arrangement is hugely beneficial to the Australian traveling public.
+Currently Australia essentially has one global carrier, while this will add a second competitor, giving some much needed competition to Qantas and Emirates.

 For what it’s worth, Qatar Airways already has a pretty robust portfolio of airline investments.
 Qatar Airways owns a 20% stake in IAG (the parent company of British Airways, Iberia, and Aer Lingus), a 10% stake in Cathay Pacific, and a 10% stake in LATAM.
 However, these aren’t terribly “active” investments, which is to say that these are well established airlines that mostly have a track record of profitability, and Qatar Airways didn’t come in with the goal of changing these airlines.